 Al-Husayn spoke words of praise when they were killed, some of which have been preserved by the narrators.
 These words express his esteem and love for them.
-An example are the words he spoke over the dead body of Muslim ibn 'Awsaja: 'May God have mercy on you, O Ibn 'Awsaja.
-There are men who meet the death and there are men who wait but have not changed their mind.'
-[49] He addressed al-Hurr when he had been killed: 'You are a free man (hurr), al-Hurr just like your mother named you.
+An example is the words he spoke over the dead body of Muslim ibn 'Awsaja: 'May God have mercy on you, O Ibn 'Awsaja.
+Of them are some who have fulfilled their pledge (met their death) and of them are some who still wait but have not changed their mind.'[49]

+He addressed al-Hurr when he had been killed: 'You are a free man (hurr), al-Hurr just like your mother named you.
 You are free in this world and in the Hereafter.'
 To the corpse of Zuhayr ibn al- Qayn, he said: 'God will not destroy you, Zuhayr.

 May He curse your killers and may He curse those who turned themselves into baboons and pigs.'

 Al-Husayn had said of them: '...
-I do not know of followers more faithful than my followers, nor a family more pious and generous than my family.'
-[50]
+I do not know of followers more faithful than my followers, nor a family more pious and generous than my family.[50]